Fly Fishing Duxbury Bay, MA

 If you spend much time on Duxbury Bay, chances are you’ve seen Capt.
-Dave Bitters zipping around the maze of flats and channels in his beige-hulled, 22’ Carolina Skiff.
-Such navigational confidence is only gained through extensive time on the water, and Bitters—a self-proclaimed bayman—has some 30 years under his belt.
+Dave Bitters zipping around the maze of flats and channels in his beige-hulled Carolina Skiff.
+Such navigational confidence is only gained through extensive time on the water, and Bitters—a self-proclaimed bayman—has over 30 years under his belt.
 He knows every creek, mussel bed, boulder and guzzle in the bay, and puts his encyclopedic knowledge to work each season as a light-tackle guide.

-Bitters mostly fishes within the confines of Duxbury, Plymouth and Kingston bays.
-While many local anglers blast off for supposedly greener pastures to the east, Bitters can do just as well—or better—within 10 miles of the town launch ramp.
+Bitters mostly fishes within the confines of Duxbury, Plymouth, and Kingston Bays.
+While many local anglers blast off for supposedly greener pastures to the east, Bitters often does just as well—or better—within 10 miles of the town launch ramp.
 However, he admits that the window for scoring big within the shallow bay system is pretty short.

 “Spring is best for big fish, especially when it comes to fly fishing,” he says.
 “May 15 to June 15 is prime time.
 Before or after that, it’s usually a gamble.”
 There are exceptions, however, such as the 2011 season, when the fishing remained solid well into July.

-Early-season success in the “tri-bay” area mostly hinges on finding birds.
+Early-season success in the “tri-bay” area mostly hinges on finding bait, which means finding birds.
 Using binoculars, Bitters scans the water for flocks of gulls and terns working pods of baitfish.
 His practiced eye can usually tell from miles away if the birds are over fish or merely picking off bait stranded on the flats.

-Once he determines if there are stripers below, he sets up a drift upwind or upcurrent of the activity and begins casting as he drifts past.
-If the stripers are feeding on top or just below the surface, he’ll use intermediate line.
-If the water is very shallow or he needs to keep the fly above grass beds, he’ll go with floating line.
-If the fish are holding deep—say over 10’—he’ll resort to a deep-sink line, although he admits that fly fishing becomes a lot less fun at that point.
+Once he determines if there are stripers below, he starts a drift upwind or upcurrent of the activity and begins casting as he drifts past.
+If the stripers are feeding on top or just below the surface, he’ll use an intermediate line.
+If the water is very shallow or he needs to keep the fly above grass beds, he’ll go with a floating line.
+If the fish are holding deep—say over 10 feet—he’ll resort to a deep-sink line, although he admits that fly fishing becomes a lot less fun at that point.

 When it comes to terminal rigging, Bitters admits to being “a utilitarian fisherman,” preferring to use straight 20-pound-test Berkley Big Game Green as a leader.
 He eschews fluorcarbon, which he feels is too brittle.